 Strand has been around since 1927 and was a part of a section in NYC called “Book Row”.
 Today, it’s the last surviving bookstore from the famous row of 48 bookshops.
 The store is named after the London Street where the likes of Dickens and Thackeray gathered.
 Ever since its creation, Strand has been about pleasing its book loving visitors and building relationships in order to help customers find the next best book.

 2. McNally Jackson

 McNally Jackson is an independent bookseller located at 52 Prince Street in Nolita.
 This bookstore has events almost every evening of the week.
 It features readings, talks, and special guests, as well as a couple monthly book clubs you can choose to join—one being International Literature and the other a Spanish book club.
 The bookstore has a real sense of community, along with a café, which makes hanging out there that much easier.
 The shop also offers self-publishing print options, custom journals, and personalization of classics.
 All of this is, of course, just an added bonus to the fantastic selection and walls of books available for browsing and buying.
 They just opened a new stationary store down the street as well!

 Photo Credit: Three Lives & Company website.

 3. Three Lives & Company

-This snug bookshop has been around since the late 1960s.
+This snug bookshop has been around since 1978.
 Three Lives & Company might offer one of the most thoughtfully curated selection of books in the City.
 It’s located in the heart of our very own Greenwich Village at 154 W 10th Street, and has created such a special culture, it’s really a treat.
 At Three Lives, you can walk in and talk to just about anybody in there about books, culture, recent events, or really almost anything.
 That’s the type of person Three Lives attracts.
 The staff, of course, is extremely well read, and when you walk in you’ll find an artfully crafted display of books surrounding you, right at your fingertips.